robmoss/git-pilot-study-slides/session-2-slides.md

 ## Learning objectives

-- Create a repository and record commits;
+- Create a repository and record commits

-- Search your commit history;
+- Search your commit history

-- Push and pull commits between repositories;
+- Push and pull commits between repositories

-- Work in separate branches;
+- Work in separate branches

-- Merge branches and resolve merge conflicts;
+- Merge branches and resolve merge conflicts

 ## Prerequisites